The EU VAT mini one-stop-shop (MOSS) scheme

 EU-based businesses that would like to opt for MOSS online platform have to register in the country in which they are established or have their head offices.
 Non-EU businesses can use the MOSS system of a Member State in which they have fixed establishments.
 Only a single MOSS registration per company is allowed across the entire EU.

 The VAT returns are submitted through the MOSS every quarter.
-The applicable VAT charges should be paid in one installment within 20 days of the expiration of the period covered by the VAT return.
+The applicable VAT charges should be paid in one instalment within 20 days of the expiration of the period covered by the VAT return.
 The VAT payments received through the MOSS are automatically distributed to the tax authorities of the countries in which the business made supplies of telecommunications, broadcasting, or electronic services.